michaelnordmeyer/jekyll-theme-nixer/README.md

 # Jekyll Theme Nixer

-The even more barebones cousin of the barebones theme [“Nix”](https://github.com/michaelnordmeyer/jekyll-theme-nix) for [Jekyll](https://github.com/jekyll/jekyll), which doesn't need any dependencies except `jekyll-redirect-from`, if you want to redirect pages.
+The even more barebones cousin of the barebones theme [“Nix”](https://github.com/michaelnordmeyer/jekyll-theme-nix) for [Jekyll](https://github.com/jekyll/jekyll).
 It is optimized for fast build speeds as well.

 Its purpose is to be a hard-core minimalistic, single-author theme while not displaying anything more than just the content of posts and a list of posts.